 The followers of this Sect believed in true divine justice and unity and believed that evil could be overpowered by the good and that the Quran itself can only be the truest and divine source to overcome evil from the society

 From the above article, we can see the gradual development in the different schools of Muslim law.
-From Sunni Sect to Shia Sect which was further divided in Sub Sects and further subdivided.
-And lastly, an emergence of an entirely new Sect who did not wish to relate to either the Sunnis or the Shia during the Ninth A.D.
+From Sunni Sect to Shia Sect which was further divided into Sub Sects and further subdivided.
+And lastly, an emergence of an entirely new Sect that did not wish to relate to either the Sunnis or the Shia during the Ninth A.D.